 When will I know for sure if I have been selected?

-Groups/Students who submit a project to CNVC will be notified shortly after Nov.
-20th that their team has been into the program.
+Groups/Students who submit a project to CNVC will be notified shortly in mid-November that their team has been into the program.
 The City Scholars program will work with you on course registration and housing at that time.
-Students joining a team as free agents may do so until January 6th, scholarships and space permitting.
+Students joining a team as free agents may do so until the program begins in early January, scholarships and space permitting.

 Are all student candidates who submit a project proposal guaranteed acceptance into the program?